kshitij-hash/push-chain-mcp-server/TEST-QUERIES.md

 ---

-## ✅ Expected Behaviors

-### What to Verify:

-For each query, check that:

-1. **Response Time** - Should be fast (most < 200ms)
-2. **Completeness** - Answers the question fully
-3. **Accuracy** - Information is correct
-4. **Format** - Clean, readable markdown or JSON
-5. **Error Handling** - Invalid queries get helpful error messages
-6. **Pagination** - Large results show pagination info
-7. **No Crashes** - Server never crashes or hangs
-8. **Character Limits** - Very long responses are truncated gracefully

----

-## 🎯 Success Criteria
+## ✅ Success Criteria

 Your MCP server is working correctly if:

-- ✅ All queries return results (or proper errors)
+- All queries return results or proper errors
-- ✅ Response times are fast
+- Response times are fast (most < 200ms)
-- ✅ Documentation search is accurate
+- Documentation and SDK search are accurate
-- ✅ SDK search finds relevant code
-- ✅ Code examples are properly formatted
-- ✅ Error messages are helpful
+- Error messages are helpful
-- ✅ Pagination works for large results
-- ✅ No server crashes or hangs
+- No server crashes or hangs
-- ✅ Results are relevant to the query
-- ✅ LLM can effectively use the information
+- LLM can effectively use the information

----

-## 📝 Testing Checklist

-Use this checklist as you test:

-- [ ] Basic documentation listing works
-- [ ] Documentation search finds relevant files
-- [ ] Code snippet extraction works
-- [ ] SDK API lookup works
-- [ ] SDK search finds functions/classes
-- [ ] Package info is accurate
-- [ ] Type definitions are complete
-- [ ] Source code viewing works
-- [ ] Usage examples are found
-- [ ] Core classes listed correctly
-- [ ] UI components listed correctly
-- [ ] Multi-step queries work well
-- [ ] Invalid queries handled gracefully
-- [ ] Pagination shows for large results
-- [ ] Performance is good (< 1 second for most queries)
-- [ ] LLM understands and uses the responses effectively

 ---